JuliaQuantumControl/QuOptimalControl.jl/README.md

 Then we can analyse the output pulse that is returned!

 ## Functionality
-* Create a closed system problem using a piecewise control and solve using GRAPE (approx. gradients) or dCRAB
+* Create a closed system problem using a piecewise control and solve using GRAPE (approx. gradients and autodiff) or dCRAB
 * Closed loop optimisation (at own risk) using dCRAB
 * See Examples.jl for examples!